LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - The configured mode-exit command is always reachable.
 - Modal and other supported scope boundaries are respected.
 - Deep focus is synchronized within the documented scope.
-- Unsupported Shadow DOM and iframe cases are documented honestly.
+- Shadow DOM and iframe behavior matches the documented support scope.
 - Dynamic changes do not produce stale targets or contexts.
 - Rapid input does not produce duplicate moves or runaway scrolling.
 - Relevant unit tests pass.